Care arrangements when parents have separated

 There are many options for how a Parenting Order can set out the care arrangements for a child.
 Sometimes parents will share the day-to-day care of their child equally, sometimes one parent may provide more of the day-to-day care, and in other situations one parent will have day-to-day care for the child and the other will have contact.

-The Care of Children Act recognises the importance of both parents being involved in the child’s life and so the Family Court will make arrangements that enable the child to have an ongoing relationship with both parents, unless this is not in the child’s best interests.
-The Act also recognises that a child’s relationship with wider family and whānau should be preserved and strengthened, so a Parenting Order may also specify what contact will occur to enable these relationships to continue.
+The Care of Children Act recognises the importance of both parents being involved in the child’s life and so the Family Court will make arrangements that will allow the child to have an ongoing relationship with both parents, unless this is not in the child’s best interests.
+The Act recognises a child’s relationship with wider family and whānau should be preserved and strengthened, so a Parenting Order may also set out how these relationships can continue through contact with the child.

 A Parenting Order can also deal with things like drop-off and pick-up arrangements and how care will be shared during holiday periods and for special events such as birthdays.